 His favorite run is Ice Castle at Mad River Glen, VT, because it is so challenging and scenic.

 Alicia (Mom) did not learn how to ski until she was in her twenties.
-Ray brought her for a weekend of skiing with some friends to Elk Mountain, PA.
+Ray brought her for a weekend of skiing to Elk Mountain, PA with some friends.
 Being from South Carolina she had hardly even seen snow, much less a mountain with snow on in it.

 However, she did not start out as a natural.
 While waiting in line to take a class, she somehow managed to break Ray’s skis.
 Once she figured out how to make pizza wedge, she had to go back for more.
 With both of them being hooked, they were able to ski all over the east coast and even made a trip to the Swiss Alps in the mid 90s.
 After taking a break from skiing, she is happy to have rediscovered skiing again with her family.